 In November 1876, Vincent drew a sketch of the church in Turnham Green at the bottom of a letter to his brother Theo.
-He called it “Mr. Jones’s church" because Rev. Thomas Slade-Jones (1829–1883), for whom Vincent worked, was the pastor there.
-The church had been founded in September 1875 and was built entirely out of corrugated iron, as was not unusual at the time.
-Vincent regularly attended services and evening readings there and also taught Sunday school.
-The situation evidently suited him; he wrote to his brother:
+He called it “Mr. Jones’s church”, as his employer, the Rev. Thomas Slade-Jones (1829–1883), was the pastor there.
+The church had been founded in September 1875 and was built entirely out of corrugated iron, not unusual at the time.
+Vincent regularly attended its services and evening readings and also taught Sunday school there.
+The situation evidently suited him well; he wrote to his brother:

 “Oh how I’m looking forward to it, old boy, to make my rounds here and there at Turnham Green when it’s cold.”
 Read the complete letter

-On Thursday 16 November 1876, a month after his first sermon at the Wesleyan Methodist church, Vincent was given an opportunity to preach in Turnham Green.
-Things evidently went well, for at their next meeting, the church leaders officially took him on as a colleague.
-With Vincent becoming increasingly involved in the church, a new assistant instructor was hired to take over his duties at Jones’s school, where he had been teaching.
+On Thursday 16 November 1876, one month after his first sermon at the Wesleyan Methodist church, Vincent was given an opportunity to preach in Turnham Green.
+Things evidently went well, for at their next meeting, the church leaders officially took him in as a colleague.
+With Vincent becoming increasingly involved in the church, a new assistant instructor was hired to take over his teaching duties at Jones’s school.